Stable bundles over rig categories: Introduction and main result

 The structure of the paper is as follows.
 In Section \ref{sec:invertiblemat} we discuss the monoidal category $GL_n(\R)$ of (weakly) invertible matrices over a strictly bimonoidal category $\R$.
 Section \ref{sec:barc} recalls the definition of the bar construction of monoidal categories as in \cite{BDR} and introduces a version with coefficients in a module.
 In Section \ref{sec:contraction} we construct the promised contraction of $B(*,GL(\R),GL(T\R))$, thus completing the proof of the main theorem.

 This paper has circulated in preprint form under the title ``Two-vector bundles define a form of elliptic cohomology'', which, while not highlighting the nuts and bolts of the paper perhaps better represented the reason for writing (or reading) it.
-The old preprint \cite{BDRR} also contained the main result of the paper \cite{BDRR1}
+The old preprint \cite{BDRR} also contained the main result of the paper \cite{BDRR1}.

-Graeme Segal constructed a ring completion of the rig category of complex vector spaces \cite[p.
-300]{S:catscoh} (see also the Appendix of \cite{S:equ}).
+Graeme Segal constructed a ring completion of the rig category of complex vector spaces \cite[p.~300]{S:catscoh} (see also the Appendix of \cite{S:equ}).
 His model is a topological category consisting of certain spaces of bounded chain complexes and spaces of quasi-isomorphisms.
-One can probably build a variant of his model that could be implemented in our proof of Theorem \ref{thm:main}.
+One can probably build a variant of his model that could replace the construction $\bar\R$ in our proof of Theorem~\ref{thm:main}, in the special case $\R = \mathcal{V}$.

 A piece of notation: if $\calc$ is any small category, then the expression $X \in \calc$ is short for ``$X$ is an object of $\calc$'' and likewise for morphisms and diagrams.
 Displayed diagrams commute unless the contrary is stated explicitly.
 For basics on bipermutative and \bcs we refer to \cite{BDRR1} Section 2.